kotlin-hands-on/hands-on/Targeting iOS and Android with Kotlin Multiplatform/05_CreatingiOSApp.md

 best to get us through the process.

-Let's make sure we can run the application on the iPhone simulator or device by clicking the play button from the XCode window title bar.
+Let's make sure we can run the application on the iPhone simulator or device by clicking the play button from the Xcode window title bar.

 The `step-006` branch of the [github.com/kotlin-hands-on/mpp-ios-android](https://github.com/kotlin-hands-on/mpp-ios-android/tree/step-006)